Renormalization flow for the 2D nonlinear stochastic heat equation: pointwise statistics and universality

-The scalar linear case $\sigma(v)=\beta v$ (with slightly different smoothing mechanisms) was first studied in \cite{BC98} and has been the focus of significant recent activity, much of which relies on a connection with directed polymers~\cite{CSZ17,CSZ19,GQT19,CSZ21,LZ21,CZ21,CZ23}.
-It is closely related to the logarithmically-attenuated 2D KPZ equation studied in \cite{CD20,CSZ20,Gu20,Tao23}.
-In this linear problem, $v^\rho$ has log-normal pointwise statistics in the $\rho \to 0$ limit provided $\beta$ lies below an explicit critical value.
-At and above the critical value, the pointwise values converge in probability to zero, but at criticality a field-valued limit is obtained \cite{CSZ21}.
-Together with Gu \cite{DG22}, the first author initiated the study of the scalar \emph{nonlinear} problem (again with somewhat different smoothing); for its macroscopic-scale behavior, see \cite{Tao22}.
-In analogy with the linear case, $v^\rho$ has limiting pointwise statistics provided $\Lip(\sigma)$ is below the same critical value.
+The linear case $\sigma(v)=\beta v$ was first studied in \cite{BC98} and has been the focus of significant recent activity, much of which relies on a connection with directed polymers~\cite{CSZ17,CSZ19,GQT19,CSZ21,CZ21,CZ23}.
+It is also closely related to the logarithmically attenuated $2$D KPZ equation studied in \cite{CD20,CSZ20,Gu20,Tao23}.
+In this linear problem, $u_t^{\rho}(x)$ has log-normal pointwise statistics in the $\rho\to0$ limit provided $\beta$ lies below an explicit critical value.
+At and above the critical value, the pointwise values converge to zero in probability, but at criticality a field-valued limit is obtained~\cite{CSZ21}.

+Together with Gu \cite{DG22}, the first author initiated the study of the semilinear problem \cref{eq:u-SPDE}.
+In analogy with the linear setting, $u^{\rho}$ has nontrivial limiting pointwise statistics provided $\Lip(\sigma)$ is below the same critical value.
 These statistics are not log-normal in general, but rather are characterized by a forward-backward SDE (FBSDE) associated to $\sigma$.

 In this work, we show that coarse-grained averages of \cref{eq:u-SPDE} nearly solve their own 2D stochastic heat equations with effective nonlinearities arising from the FBSDE.
 That is, \cref{eq:u-SPDE} is stable under renormalization modulo a change of nonlinearity.
 We thereby conclude that the Lipschitz threshold from \cite{DG22} need not be sharp: there is a broad class of nonlinearities with large Lipschitz constants that nonetheless produce nontrivial limiting pointwise statistics.
 Moreover, these statistics are universal in the sense that they do not depend on the fine structure of the noise.
 In fact, we devote most of our attention to a variation on \cref{eq:u-SPDE} in which we first multiply and then smooth the noise:

 This proves more convenient for multiscale analysis than \cref{eq:u-SPDE}, so we prove our results first for \cref{eq:SPDE} and then show that the limiting behavior is the same as that for \cref{eq:u-SPDE}.